sinaakbarian/HS/Question.md

-### 1. How do you set up a local python dev environment?
+### 1. How do you set up a local Python dev environment?
 - What IDE do you use?
 - How do you set up a Python production environment in Linux?
  - List the CLI commands if possible.

-Setting up a local Python development environment and a Python production environment on Linux involves several steps.
-Here's a general overview:
+Here are the general steps for setting up a local Python development environment and a Python production environment on Linux involves:

-1. Local Python Development Environment:
-     - I usually use Visual Studio Code (VS Code) as an Integrated Development Environment (IDE).
+Select an IDE: Several options are available for Python development, and my popular choice is Visual Studio Code (VS Code).
+It offers a range of features and extensions for an enhanced coding experience.

-2. Python Production Environment on Linux:
-   - Install Python: Check if Python is already installed by running `python --version` or `python3 --version`.
-If not, install Python using the package manager specific to your Linux distribution.
+2. Python Production Environment on Linux: Check if Python is already installed by running `python --version` or `python3 --version`.
+If not, install Python using the package manager specific to the Linux distribution.
 For example, on Ubuntu, you can use:
      ```
      sudo apt update
      sudo apt install python3